AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/system-settings/external-displays.md

 external displays your computer will support.

 An external display is disabled by default and will show a \'disabled\' message.
-To enable, switch to System mode and select \[Display Setup\] then press \[External Display Disconnected\].
+To enable, switch to System mode and select <Keys.SoftKey>Display Setup</Keys.SoftKey>
+then press <Keys.SoftKey>External Display Disconnected</Keys.SoftKey>.
 The option will change to
-\[External Display Connected\] and the display will be enabled.
+<Keys.SoftKey>External Display Connected</Keys.SoftKey> and the display will be enabled.

 > For best performance of the console, disable display outputs you aren't using.